2005 United States motorcycle Grand Prix: MotoGP race report

 The final lap - lap thirty-two - has begun and the American crowd goes wild as there are still two Americans in front.
 Hayden leads Edwards by a dominant +2.6 seconds whilst the other American now has to do everything to keep Rossi at bay as he starts closing in.
 Rossi tries all throughout the lap to get close enough to make a move, but Edwards bravely defends and hangs on.
 Gibernau meanwhile has closed up on Biaggi and tries to make a late lunge at Turn 12 but fails.
 Hayden crosses the line in celebratory fashion to win the race - his first win on home soil, as well as his first ever win in total - with Edwards crossing the line in second, just ahead of Rossi who completes the podium.
 Biaggi crosses the line in fourth, Gibernau in fifth and Bayliss just manages to hold off a charging Tamada for sixth.

-At the parade lap back to parc fermé, Hayden gleefully celebrates his win, waving at the crowd as the marshalls congratulate him by waving their flags.
-He raises his arms in complete joy as well.
+At the parade lap back to parc fermé, Hayden was seen celebrating, waving at the crowd as the marshalls congratulated him by waving their flags.

 As the riders walk up to the podium, Nicky Hayden gets a loud cheer of happiness from the crowd as he joyfully raises his arm to indicate his win.
 He does a funny dance, then steps onto the top step as Rossi and Edwards shake hands with the winner.

 1993 500cc world champion Kevin Schwantz hands Rossi the third-place trophy, Edwards the second-place trophy and four-time 500cc world champion Eddie Lawson hands Hayden the winners trophy, who greatly accepts it and holds it above his head in glee.
 Lawson also hands Pete Benson - the chief mechanic of the Repsol Honda team - the constructors trophy.

-The U.S. national anthem plays for Hayden, who starts to cry after the crowd cheers as the anthem stops.
-The fans shout Hayden's name as he wipes away the tears of joy, the champagne is being handed and the trio start to spray it upon each other, the fans and an unlucky grid girl who stood in close proximity.
+On the podium, the U.S. national anthem plays for Hayden, causing him to cry.
+The fans shout Hayden's name as he wipes away his tears, and champagne is handed to the trio while they start to spray it upon each other, the fans and a grid girl who stood in close proximity.

 Hayden's win does not affect Rossi's championship hunt.
 'The Doctor' now has a lead of 186 points, extending his lead to 79 points to second place Marco Melandri with 107 and third place Max Biaggi with 100 points.